apache/spark/docs/sql-programming-guide.md

 <div data-lang="python"  markdown="1">

-Spark SQL can convert an RDD of Row objects to a SchemaRDD, inferring the datatypes .
+Spark SQL can convert an RDD of Row objects to a SchemaRDD, inferring the datatypes.
 Rows are constructed by passing a list of key/value pairs as kwargs to the Row class.
-The keys of this list define the columns names of the table, and the types are inferred by looking at the first row.
+The keys of this list define the column names of the table, and the types are inferred by looking at the first row.
 Since we currently only look at the first row, it is important that there is no missing data in the first row of the RDD.
-In future version we plan to more completely infer the schema by looking at more data, similar to the inference that is performed on JSON files.
+In future versions we plan to more completely infer the schema by looking at more data, similar to the inference that is performed on JSON files.